Aliases for SPTLC1 Gene

 SPTLC1 (Serine Palmitoyltransferase Long Chain Base Subunit 1) is a Protein Coding gene.
 Diseases associated with SPTLC1 include Neuropathy, Hereditary Sensory And Autonomic, Type Ia and Dnmt1-Related Dementia, Deafness, And Sensory Neuropathy.
-Among its related pathways are Sphingolipid signaling pathway and Metabolism.
+Among its related pathways are ceramide de novo biosynthesis and Sphingolipid metabolism.
 GO annotations related to this gene include pyridoxal phosphate binding and serine C-palmitoyltransferase activity.

 UniProtKB/Swiss-Prot for SPTLC1 Gene

 Serine palmitoyltransferase (SPT).
 The heterodimer formed with SPTLC2 or SPTLC3 constitutes the catalytic core.
 The composition of the serine palmitoyltransferase (SPT) complex determines the substrate preference.
 The SPTLC1-SPTLC2-SPTSSA complex shows a strong preference for C16-CoA substrate, while the SPTLC1-SPTLC3-SPTSSA isozyme uses both C14-CoA and C16-CoA as substrates, with a slight preference for C14-CoA.
 The SPTLC1-SPTLC2-SPTSSB complex shows a strong preference for C18-CoA substrate, while the SPTLC1-SPTLC3-SPTSSB isozyme displays an ability to use a broader range of acyl-CoAs, without apparent preference.